petrachi/css_grid/README.md

 * :class => String or Symbol - set the class attribute for the container.
 * :nested => :spans - allow to use *_span tags directly inside the block passed by.
 * :disable => :spans or :container or [:spans, :container] - disable automatic creation of *_spans tags, or container tag, or both, allow you to handle this part manually.
-* :spans => Hash (authorized keys are :id, :class, :prepend, :append) - pass by options to automatic created *_spans tags.
+* :spans => Hash (authorized keys are :class, :prepend, :append) - pass by options to automatic created *_spans tags.
-* :rows => Hash (authorized keys are :id, :class, :nested) - pass by options to automatic created rows tags.
+* :rows => Hash (authorized keys are :class and :nested) - pass by options to automatic created rows tags.

 Note that :